 The answer?
-None.
+Never.

-The answer is always the same.
+The answer was always the same.

-In twenty years, I’ve seen no exceptions.
+In twenty years, I saw no exceptions.

 We all love arms-length “ministries” and “programs” that make us feel good about helping “those people”, so long as it’s not too close and personal.